camayank/comply-flow-portal/replit.md

 # Universal Service Provider Platform - Enterprise Ready

 ## Overview
 The Universal Service Provider Platform is a comprehensive, white-label solution designed for any service provider business.
 It offers client management, operations, document handling, workflow automation, and agent management capabilities.
-The platform aims to be a universal solution adaptable to various service-based models, including legal firms, accounting practices, consulting agencies, and healthcare clinics, with a vision for immediate ₹100 Cr+ revenue deployment and multi-industry national expansion.
+The platform aims to be a universal solution adaptable to various service-based models, including legal firms, accounting practices, consulting agencies, and healthcare clinics.
+Its vision is for immediate ₹100 Cr+ revenue deployment and multi-industry national expansion.

-## Unified Architecture (October 2025)
-**Major Consolidation:** Eliminated all duplicate landing pages and portals.
-Replaced with single unified system:

-### Landing Page
-- **Single Source:** `/` route serves `UnifiedLanding.tsx` - comprehensive master landing page
-- **Features:** Combines all best features from previous iterations (hero, products showcase, problem/solution, pricing, enterprise features, animated counters)
-- **Mobile-First:** Fully responsive design with dark mode support
-- **CTA Journey:** Clear path to role selection via "Access Dashboard / Login" button

-### Dynamic Dashboard System
-- **Single Dashboard:** `/dashboard` route serves `UnifiedDashboard.tsx`
-- **Role-Based Routing:** Dynamically loads correct dashboard based on `?type=` parameter
-- **Supported Types:** client, agent, operations, admin, super-admin (customer-service coming soon)
-- **State Management:** Uses localStorage to persist user type selection
-- **User Journey:** Landing → `/select-role` → `/dashboard?type=<selected-type>` → Role-specific interface

-### Backward Compatibility
-- Old landing pages preserved at different routes for reference: `/mobile-landing`, `/landing`, `/universal-landing`
-- Direct portal routes maintained for backward compatibility
-- All existing functionality preserved while providing unified entry point

 ## User Preferences
 - Focus on execution-ready deliverables